patricklafrance/wmfnext-shell/README.md

 ### Re-render the host application after the remote modules are ready

-> **Note**
->
-> If your host application is using a library like Redux to manage it's state, you might not need to implement the following solution.
-Additionally, if your application is strictly registering static modules, you can skip this section.

 You are redirected to a 404 page because the host application rendered **before** the remote module is registered.
 Therefore, only the host application routes were added to the router at the time the application rendered.

 To fix this, the host application must re-render once the remote module is registered.

+> **Note**
+>
+> You can skip this section if your host application is either:
+> - Using a library like Redux to manage it's state
+> - Strictly using static modules

-To help with that, the shell provide a `useAreRemotesReady()` hook.
+To help with that, the shell comes with a build-in `useAreRemotesReady()` hook.

-The `useAreRemotesReady()` hook takes care of re-rerendering the app once all the remote modules are ready (registered).
-The hook also return a boolean value indicating if the remotes are ready.
+The `useAreRemotesReady()` hook takes care of re-rerendering the app once all the remote modules are ready (registered) and return a `boolean` value indicating if the remote applications are ready.
 This is useful as you'll probably want to show a loading indicator while the remote modules registration is pending.

 > If you are not using the `useAreRemotesReady()` hook and you need access to the remote modules registration status you can import a `registrationStatus` variable from the `wmfnext-remote-loader` package.

 👉 To fix this, first update the host application `App` component to use the `useAreRemotesReady()` hook.
-Then, use the boolean value returned by the hook to conditionally render a loading message.
+Then, use the `boolean` value returned by the hook to conditionally render a loading message.

 ```tsx
 // host - App.tsx